RaphaelFelten/MaterializeModal/README.md

 #### setContent(content)
 Removes all  dynamic content from the modal (the fixedContent from the options will not be affected) and sets the content passed in.
 The content must be a string.
 #### addContent(content)
 Adds content to the end of the modal.
-Content must be a string.
+Content must be a string and may contain HTML.
 #### removeContent(selector)
 Removes content based on a HTML query selection.
 For example:
 `modal.removeContent('.myNiceDiv')`
 #### setTitle(title)
 Sets the title of the modal.
-Argument must be a string.
+Argument must be a string and can contain HTML.
 #### getTitle()
 Returns the current title of the modal.
 #### setFooterButtons(buttons)
-Removes the current buttons and sets the buttons passed in (string).
+Removes the current buttons and sets the buttons passed in (HTML string).
 #### setAttribute(attribute, value)
 Sets a custom HTML attribute.
 #### getAttribute(attribute)
 Returns the value of the specified attribute.
 #### insertForm(options)
-Inserts a form.
+Inserts a form:
 ###### Options
 - width - Integer - width of the form in % - default = 100)
 - imageField - Boolean - Specify if an image field should be added to the form - default = false)